bunup/typeroll/CONTRIBUTING.md

 8. Push your branch to your fork
 9. Open a pull request

+## Testing Your Changes

+To test your bug fixes or new features, you have two options:

+1. **Unit/Integration Tests**: Add tests in `tests/specs` for your specific changes and run `bun run test`
+2. **Manual Testing**: Add test files in `tests/fixtures` with an entry point at `index.ts`, then check `play.ts` and run `bun run play` which will run typeroll bundling with `tests/fixtures/index.ts` as the entry point

 ## Commit Message Conventions

 We follow [Conventional Commits](https://www.conventionalcommits.org/) for clear and structured commit messages: